edelkas/lzwrb/README.md

 ## Notes

-* Concurrency: The `LZW` objects are _not_ thread safe.
+* **Concurrency**: The `LZW` objects are _not_ thread safe.
 If you want to encode/decode in parallel, you must create a separate object for each thread, even if they use the same exact configuration.
+* **Custom alphabets**: If you change the default alphabet (binary), ensure the data to be encoded can be expressed solely with that alphabet, or alternatively, specify the `safe` option to the encoder.